Venezuela Gambling Regulation

 Sports Betting in Venezuela

-Sports BettingHundreds of off-course wagering points were strewn all around Venezuela, but many of them had to close shop following the economic collapse.
+Sports BettingHundreds of off-course wagering points were scattered throughout Venezuela, but many had to close following the economic collapse.
 Illegal wagering on sports is regrettably rampant in Venezuela, with some industry experts estimating it is almost 60 times the size of the legal market.

-One possible explanation for this tendency has to do with a legislation that restricted the maximum sports bets to VEF1,000.
-As a result of the devastating hyperinflation, this is equivalent to a meager fraction of the USD, and more specifically to 0.0000000024029686 US dollars.
-Said legislation was repealed later on but it pretty much wrecked Venezuela’s legal sports wagering industry.
+One possible explanation for this tendency involves legislation that restricted individual sports bets to VEF1,000.
+As a result of the devastating hyperinflation, that amount is equivalent to only a tiny fraction of a U.S. cent (specifically, $0.0000000024029686).
+The legislation was repealed later, but it had already devastated Venezuela’s legal sports wagering industry.

-Another reason why Venezuelans prefer to bet with unauthorized sportsbooks is that they can pocket their profits in the US dollar and use it as a currency instead of the highly devalued bolívar.
-In fact, many sports betting parlors in the country take action solely in the USD.
+Another reason why Venezuelans prefer to bet with unauthorized sportsbooks is that they can pocket their profits in U.S. dollars and use them as currency instead of the highly devalued bolívar.
+In fact, many sports betting parlors in the country take action solely in USD.

 Conclusion

-On a more positive note, the industry has seen some developments recently such as the introduction of crypto gambling via the Petro currency.
-Last but not least, Venezuelans have the option to engage in online gambling activities at offshore-licensed sites that accept registrations from the country and work with the local currency, or the widely preferred US dollar.
-Hopefully, Venezuela’s gaming sector will see better days once the country emerges from the economic crisis that devastates it.
+On a more positive note, the industry has seen some developments recently, such as the introduction of crypto gambling via the Petro currency.
+Last but not least, Venezuelans have the option to engage in online gambling activities at offshore-licensed sites that accept registrations from the country and work with either the local currency or the widely preferred U.S. dollar.
+Hopefully, Venezuela’s gaming sector will see better days once the country emerges from the economic crisis that continues to devastate it.